mudassar-web/md-cpp-programs/Readme.md

 ## Mudassar Ansari CPP Practical Examples

-### This repo contains `CPP Programs` practical example codes that cover topics like basic programming concept,functions example, classes, oop, operator overloading, inheritence, data conversion in class and which help a Computer Science Programmer to understand usage of CPP and its implementation.
+### This repo contains `CPP Programs` practical example codes that cover topics like basic programming concept,functions example, classes, oop, operator overloading, inheritence, data conversion in class which help a Computer Science Programmer to understand usage of CPP and its implementation.

 ### Note : All programs are created using TURBO C++ IDE.